YouWhat do I send with my child?

 How do I pay tuition?

-We only accept checks at this point.
-You may mail in.
-Send in your child’s tote.
-Or, schedule with your bank.
+You may pay by check, automated withdraw or online.
 Tuition is due the 1st of the month and considered late by the 5th which will require a $10 additional fee.

 What if I have questions about my child’s development?